I’m in the mood for pumpkin pie and I use this recipe every year to make a delicious pie for the season of Halloween.

 Though I did replace some of the ingredients and method for my version, just so I could pop my own stamp on this recipe.

-For example, the recipe used a coconut flour shortcrust base for the pie, I chose a gluten-free puff pastry for mine, which was made from chickpea and rice flour.
+For example, I have opted to turn my pumpkin pie into little tarts this year for something cute and different.
 The recipe also included maple syrup or golden syrup and vanilla.
 However, I opted for no vanilla and I used only a 1/4 cup of rice syrup instead, as it contains less sugar and my local supermarket was sold out of Agave.

 - 2 1/2cups of pumpkin puree